About Our School

 How will student transition to the new school be managed?

-- An enrolment pack will be distributed that will include a Parent Information Booklet, and Parent Payment details.
+- An Enrolment Pack will be distributed that will include a Parent Information Booklet, and Parent Payment details.

 Important School Dates

-First day for all students: Thursday 30th January, 2020
+First day for all students: Thursday 29th January 2026

 Foundation times: Foundation students will undertake a phased commencement, attending mornings only from 9:00am to 12:15pm during weeks 1 and 2 in term one.